Skip to the main content.

 Biodiesel content was detected in 30 of 42 fuel samples (not surprising).
 In 20 of them (about half overall), the biodiesel % was between 1 – 5.3%.
 Only one sample had an abnormally high amount (11%).

-Findings & Key Takeaways #6 and #7
+Key Takeaways #6 and #7

 The 6th and 7th findings were very interesting.

 Sixth Finding – they tested each diesel fuel sample against the fuel specification and found that many of them did not all of the required quality standards in the spec.
-Which means that if these are representative of UST systems across the country, then there are a lot of USTs storing fuel that is less clean and dry than the standards intend.
+This means that if these are representative of UST systems across the country, then there are a lot of USTs storing fuel that is less clean and dry than the standards intend.

 Microbially Induced Corrosion & Other Possible Causes in Tanks

 This link was supported by the properties of the water samples taken from the tanks.
 Remember that you need water presence for microbes to grow.
-They got sufficient water sample from 11 tanks.
+They got sufficient water samples from 11 tanks.
 5 of those 11 tanks were rated as severely corroded.
-Upon analysis, they found that all of the water phase samples had an acidic pH and all contained either ethanol + low MW organic acids – the kinds produced by microbes and associated with corrosion.
+Upon analysis, they found that all of the water phase samples had an acidic pH and all contained either ethanol combined with low MW organic acids – the kinds produced by microbes and associated with corrosion.
 Glycerin content was also detected in many tanks, which is another thing linked to microbial growth due to their affinity for using it as a food source.

 So, the properties of the water samples from these tanks support the link between microbial activity and tank corrosion.

-Overall, the EPA concluded that, while nothing is proveable, the evidence is strong that MIC is likely happening here, including a possible link to MIC related to biofuel components in the diesel fuel.
+Overall, the EPA concluded that, while nothing is proveable, the evidence is strong that MIC is likely happening here, including a possible link to MIC related to biofuel components in diesel fuel.

 Taking into account previous research, they hypothesized that biofuel components in diesel could be providing energy for microbial populations of bacteria like Acetobacter, which was the genus of bacteria most abundant in previous samples that underwent DNA sequencing.